Brief Instructions

 Working with Email Servers:

-How to Connect Dr.Web for UNIX Mail Servers to MTA as a Filter via Milter, Spamd, or Rspamd
+How to Connect Dr.Web for UNIX Mail Servers to an MTA as a Filter via Milter, Spamd, or Rspamd

 General Operation of Dr.Web for UNIX Mail Servers: